BonoboPLC/lojjo_wiki/use-cases/agents.md

 The commission is calculated as a percentage of the Rake for the ticket.

+For example if the Rake is set to $10 and the commission percentage is set to %20 (0.20), the commission will be $2.00.

 # How do I pay commissions to my sellers?
 # How can I protect myself against seller fraud and theft?
 # How can I monitor my sellers activity?